laz824/travelPlannerCpp/README.md

     - This program does not take into account real time factors like for instance, the road traffic, or conditions of the roads.

 4.  **Optimization Criteria**:

     - Only the distance field is optimized by calculation; time, or cost factors are excluded.

+5.  **Single Output**:
+    - Program only outputs single route even is there are various routes with the lowest units.

 ---